gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 typora-copy-images-to: ./
 ---

 Wow!
-We've come a long way!
-We've learned how to:
+You've come a long way!
+You've learned how to:

 * create new Gatsby sites
 * create pages and components